-The newly-released Routledge Handbook of Ecocultural Identity was co-edited by José Castro-Sotomayor and Sonar advisor Tema Milstein.
+The Routledge Handbook of Ecocultural Identity was co-edited by José Castro-Sotomayor and Sonar advisor Tema Milstein.
 The book features chapters from Sonar members Toni Frohoff, Elizabeth Oriel and Laura Bridgeman, and advisor David Abram.

 Toni and Elizabeth teamed up to write a chapter titled Interspecies Ecocultural Identities in Human-Elephant Cohabitation.
 The abstract is below: